rdkcentral/firebolt-certification-app/README.md

   -  When `pubSubSubscribeSuffix` is specified in the intent, it subscribes to the topic.
 - pubSubUrl:
   - Sets the the url to use for a PubSub server.
-- testtoken:
-  - Utilise the `testtoken`.
-When `testtoken` is specified in the intent, .
 - registerprovider:
   - When `registerProvider = false`, then certification app will not register for userInterest provider.